warwick-un-society/warwick-un-society.github.io/warmun2021archive/warmun_committee_unsc.md

 <b>Topics:</b>

   Topic A: The colombian conflict:
--Addressing the low-intensity asymmetric war between the Colombian government, the marxist guerrillas, far-right neo-paramilitary groups and crime syndicates.
+- Addressing the low-intensity asymmetric war between the Colombian government, the marxist guerrillas, far-right neo-paramilitary groups and crime syndicates.

   Topic B: China-Taiwan Conflict